xvitaly/srcrepair/docs/source/faq.rst

 This game uses the Source 2 engine, which is not supported yet.

-.. index:: faq, steam account, steam password, steam
+.. index:: steam account, steam password, steam
 .. _faq-password:

 Can this program steal my Steam account?